MicrosoftDocs/power-platform/power-platform/alm/pipelines.md

 - Lower total cost of ownership:
   - Pipelines significantly improve maker, developer, and admin productivity.
 Pipelines enable your business solutions to come to market faster, with higher quality, through a safe and governed process.
-  - Minimal effort to implement secure, custom-tailored change management processes across your organization or team.
+  - Minimal effort to implement a secure and custom-tailored change management processes across your organization or team.

 - Save time and money:
   - The system handles the heavy lifting and ongoing maintenance so you don't have to.